KeithIMyers/chromiumos-docs/fuzzing.md

 ```

 Files uploaded to this directory will get pruned when no longer useful.
+Your Chrome OS SDK chroot comes with a copy of `gsutil`, or you can install it
-You can follow the [instructions to set up the `gsutil` tool].
-Note that
+on your host by following the [instructions to set up the `gsutil` tool].
+Note
-`gsutil` must be connected to your `@google.com` account to have access to the
+that `gsutil` must be connected to your `@google.com` account to have access to
-corpus.
+the corpus.

 To use a corpus in local fuzzing, pass the directory to your fuzzer, like so: